CS171/Homework_instructions/week-08/lab/week-08_lab.md

 Visualizations typically consist of discrete graphical marks, such as symbols, arcs, lines and areas.
-While the rectangles of a bar chart may be easy enough to generate directly using SVG or Canvas, other shapes are complex, such as rounded annular sectors and centripetal Catmull–Rom splines. he d3 shape module provides a variety of shape generators for your convenience.
+While the rectangles of a bar chart may be easy enough to generate directly using SVG or Canvas, other shapes are complex, such as rounded annular sectors and centripetal Catmull–Rom splines.
+The d3 shape module provides a variety of shape generators for your convenience.

 ![D3 Shapes](cs171-d3-layouts.png?raw=true "D3 Shapes")